 - ETC Hours – this is the Estimated Time to Complete in hours for all the tasks combined.
 The ETC is taken from the labor amount entered on each item, either on the Item Master or by a manual adjustment from a salesperson or project manager.

 - Total Time – this is a total for all the hours worked on this work order.
 This is a sum of all time entries

 Next, you see the time entry log.
-Every check-in and manual time entry is documented here for your review and displays
+Every check-in and manual time entry is documented here for your review.
+Fields include:

 - – the Memo icon indicates that a note was entered on the time entry.
 Click on the thought bubble to read the note.